qingwei91/lolipop/docs/docs/index.md

 1. Start the Raft Server, modelled by `def startRaft: Stream[F, Unit]`
 2. Receive AppendLog Request from peer nodes
 3. Receive Vote Request from peer nodes
-3. Receive Command from clients
+3. Receive requests from clients (both Read and Write)

 * `Peer node` refers to the node in the same Raft cluster.
 * `Client` refers to process that uses Raft algorithm to store state.